9KX2/ASCII-MIDI-Player/README.md

-Hello!
-If you are reading this, thanks for using this program!!
+Hello - If you are reading this, thanks for using this program!!

 **REQUIREMENTS:**
 - Install Python from Microsoft Store, and ensure that PIP is installed for Python.